Stormwater Utility and Management

-The Environmental Protection Agency (EPA) through the Nebraska Department of Environmental Quality (NDEQ) requires the City of Columbus to operate and maintain a stormwater drainage system and management program to meet the requirements of the small Municipal Separate Storm Sewer System (sMS4) permit.
+The Environmental Protection Agency (EPA) through the Nebraska Department of Environment and Energy (NDEE) requires the City of Columbus to operate and maintain a stormwater drainage system and management program to meet the requirements of the small Municipal Separate Storm Sewer System (sMS4) permit.
 The EPA requires the program protect the general health and welfare of the public by improving storm water quality into receiving waters of the State.

-The City Council approved the Stormwater Management Program (SWMP) to abide by the NPDES permit and the NDEQ has approved the SWMP.
+The City Council approved the Stormwater Management Program (SWMP) to abide by the NPDES permit and the NDEE has approved the SWMP.